ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ## Services settings
 {: #vc_orderinginstance-addon-services}

 When you order a vCenter Server instance, you can also order add-on services.
-For more information about the services, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-available-services).
+For more information about the services, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-available-services).

 ## Summary
 {: #vc_orderinginstance-order-summary}

 Based on your selected configuration for the instance and add-on services, the estimated price is instantly generated and displayed on the **Summary** right pane.
 Click **Pricing details** to generate a PDF document with the price summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool by clicking **Add to estimate**.
-This is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.
+The estimator is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

 ## Procedure to order vCenter Server instances
 {: #vc_orderinginstance-procedure}